-On the one hand production is what defines an event.
+On the one hand, production is what defines an event.
 If a festival is branded as “big”, that is almost always a reference to production; to grand stages with enormous mega-structures and hundreds of lights.
 Many of the same artists who play “big” festivals like EDC Vegas and Coachella play “small” festivals like Day Zero and Desert Hearts, which maintain that diminutive status because of decreased production.

-On the other hand production plays almost no role in creating buzz around an event.
+On the other hand, the production plays almost no role in creating buzz around an event.
 Practically no attendees know the names of the production designers, the board operators, the crew chiefs and all the other people on the production side despite the fact that they enjoy their creations almost as much as those of the artists who convinced them to buy a ticket.

-Worldwide fame and notoriety is rarely found at the end of a career in production, and so to succeed in that field one must adopt a pure love of the craft before anything else, which is something Steve Lieberman, owner and chief designer for SJ Lighting, has maintained for decades.
+Worldwide fame and notoriety are rarely found at the end of a career in production, and so to succeed in that field one must adopt a pure love of the craft before anything else, which is something Steve Lieberman, owner and chief designer for SJ Lighting, has maintained for decades.

 If you’ve been to an Insomniac event in the last few years, you have enjoyed Steve’s work.
 If you’ve been in the Yuma tent at Coachella, you’ve enjoyed Steve’s work.
 But you might have also seen his work in small nightclubs like Cabana Palms in Bakersfield because for Steve it’s not about size, it’s about working with good people who do what they do with love.

-We had a chance to speak to Steve about his over 20-year career to discuss his continuing passion for the scene, his goals for the future and the next big thing in technical production.
+We had a chance to speak to Steve about his over a 20-year career to discuss his continuing passion for the scene, his goals for the future and the next big thing in technical production.

 HL: As a lighting designer what is your goal?
 How can you tell that what you’ve created is enhancing the performance to its full potential?